aws-samples/amazon-kinesis-video-streams-producer-embedded-c/samples/kvsapp-ingenic-t31/README.md

 Please follow "T31 SNIPE_user_guide.pdf" in the SDK to setup the device and network.
 You can put following settings in `/system/init/app_init.sh` if you want.

+### Setup network interface

+The following command will bring up the network interface `eth0`.

+    ifconfig eth0 up

+Use the following command to get in IP address on the network interface `eth0` through DHCP.

+    udhcpc -R -i eth0

 ### Setup DNS server

 Use the following command to setup the DNS server.
 IP "8.8.8.8" is a DNS server hosted by google.
 You can choose your desired DNS server.